Corn Pops: Overview

 Corn Pops are made from milled corn.
 Though the name of the cereal is 'Corn' Pops, since January 2004, its ingredients have included wheat starch, essentially making the cereal multigrain.
 By 2007, coconut oil was added to the US ingredients.

 The American version features an irregular, flattened, smooth elliptical, shape; Canadian Corn Pops look very different; they are uniformly spherical and have a porous surface, similar to Kix.
 The taste and texture of the Canadian and American versions of the cereal differ considerably despite sharing the same name and manufacturer.
 Kellogg's says this is due to raw ingredients and the regulatory agencies that exist in a particular country, and that its cereal differs by country also by virtue of marketing and culture.
 Research is done in different countries to determine preferences, and the formula for the cereal is changed accordingly, affecting the texture, color, and nutrition.
 The fat, cholesterol, and protein content is the same.

 Unlike the vast majority of breakfast cereals, Corn Pops in the USA was packaged in a foil-covered paper bag until the mid-2010s.
 This helped to prevent the Pops from going stale and from secreting a sticky substance that caused the corn pops to stick together (a problem caused by the method by which the cereal is processed).
 Honey Smacks, another Kellogg's puffed grain cereal, used the same bag Corn Pops used.
 However, the Canadian version of Corn Pops had long been packaged in a standard plastic cereal bag, now used for American Pops as well.

 Ingredients

-Although the cereal contains partially hydrogenated fats, it is marketed as trans-fat free since the amount of trans fat per serving is less than the threshold 0.5 grams/serving.
-The cereal also contains monoglycerides and diglycerides, used to bind saturated fat, and butylated hydroxytoluene (BHT), a preservative.
+Although the cereal contained partially hydrogenated fats, it was marketed as trans-fat free since the amount of trans fat per serving is less than the threshold 0.5 grams/serving.
+As of 2026, Corn Pops in the USA contain 0% trans-fat and no longer contain monoglycerides and diglycerides, which were used to bind saturated fat.
+Corn Pops also contain butylated hydroxytoluene (BHT), a preservative.